jamescridland/podinfra.net/index.md

 ---
-title: Best practice for podcast
+title: Best practice for everyone in podcasting
 ---

-## A best-practice website for podcast app developers, podcast hosting companies, and podcasters
+## An open ecosystem with best practice

 A work in progress, this website is intended to be a non-opinionated guide to being the best citizen in the open podcast ecosystem.
 It is a Github website, open for anyone to edit, add to, or debate.